NHL Trade Deadline: Updated On The Block

 TRADED: To Philadelphia Flyers for a conditional 2018 fourth-round pick and a conditional 2019 third-round pick (details on conditions here).

 So subtract those 20 players from my big list and it leaves 190 names.
-Add in 75 newcomers and there could still be as many as 265 players available in some capacity ahead of the deadline, which should mean at least another 20 trades.
+Add in 75 newcomers and there could still be as many as 265 players available to some degree ahead of the deadline, which should mean at least another 20 trades.

-For my updated “On The Block” list, the players’ former ranking will appear in parenthesis, if altered, and any new additions will show up as NR as in not ranked in the previous edition.
+For my updated “On The Block” list, the players’ former ranking will appear in parenthesis, if altered, and any new additions will show up as NR to indicate not ranked in the previous edition.

 Updated On The Block